wordswords/dotfiles/README.md

 that interact with each other and you want to quickly see which repos branches you have checked out.
 8. Use `lockup` to encypt the secure directory.
 Remember to lock up after yourself!
+9. Use `unlock` to un-encypt the secure directory.
+Remember to lock up after yourself!
-9. Use `vi` instead of `vim` to load a seperate minimal vim config, useful if there are problems with the vim config.
+10. Use `vi` instead of `vim` to load a seperate minimal vim config, useful if there are problems with the vim config.
+11. Use `notes` to un-encrypt the secure directory, launch Joplin, and then on exit, re-enrypt the directory.
+12. Use `please` after realising that you needed sudo with the last command, to repeat the last command with sudo
+13. Use `ports` to list the open ports on the system in a readable way.

 # VIM Key bindings